 Just to prove that fun things to do in Tasmania don’t need to cost a fortune, also making our list is the Douglas Apsley National Park.
 The bush-walk to the Apsley Waterhole is easy enough for most people to manage, and the reward when you arrive is stunning.
 Crystal clear, cold water fills the aqua billabong, and it trickles over the rocks, which are great for jumping and exploring.

-6. Tasmazia & the Village of Lower Crackpot
+6. Tasmazia and the Village of Lower Crackpot

 7. Zone 3 Laser Games